Looking Back on Kenya’s Olympics Greats

 2. Kipchoge Keino, 1972, Munich

 The growing popularity of 3,000m steeplechase at the Olympics Games helped enforce Kenya’s dominance in Munich.
 That may not have been entirely good news for Kenya, because using the most rudimentary training to win this rather tactical race required lots of determination and a knack to read the race, too.
 Kipchoge Keino, who had run in the Mexico Olympics four years earlier, came to the race with burning confidence and refined skills.
 Kipchoge had obliterated the field in 1,500m defeating the race favourite by 20m, won a silver in 5,000m and participated in the 10,000m.
-In many ways Keino came to this event better prepared, and rather more importantly, with a token of troth that winning gold was possible.
+In many ways Keino came to this event better prepared and, rather more importantly, with a token of troth that winning gold was possible.
 Physically, he was at the top of his game and raring for gold.
 His strategy at the water jump was also very different and more conventional from Amos Biwott’s style; stepping on with his right foot, keeping low and actively pushing off with arms in opposition to his legs.
-Kipchoge ran a rather tactical race, reserving his energy for the final 1,000m push.
+Kipchoge ran a passably tactical race, reserving his energy for the final 1,000m push.
 At the post race interview, responding to the obvious question of the water jump, answered: “I had a lot of fun jumping the hurdles, like an animal.
 My style is not good”.
 With this win, the prospect of Kenya’s dominance in 3,000m steeplechase was now emerging.